susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 ## Day 86 - D79 #60daysofudacity : Friday, February  25, 2021

  1. Today I stared with the review of Lesson 3: Linear Regression (3.5-3.8)
- 2. The song of the day is https://youtu.be/52nfjRzIaj8 Because it is a very sweet song
+ 2. The song of the day is https://youtu.be/k4V3Mo61fJM I love this song
- 3. My quote of the day: Only you can make it happen
+ 3. My quote of the day: Start Now
+ 4. Today I had a 6th meeting with the guys from the higher education diploma
+ 5. Hos was preparing my presentations for Saturday and Sunday.
+It has been a very heavy day

 My progress log link on github

 Today I want to motivate @Jonathan Papworth @Jessy Chen @iMartins @Frida @Avinash Kumar @Harkirat Singh @LauraT @Smpsnseun.Udacity @Vipul Aggarwal @Oluwatosin @Olga Gnatenko @hilsia @Gustavo @Richard @Aarthi Alagammai @Viena Baca @Sumnima Thapa @maibelca @Guillermo Fontánez @Ghulam Mustafa @Syed Haider Ali Shah @Agni @Haseeb Ahmed Khan @Aishwarya Nevrekar @Ashish Kumar Panigrahy @Priscila Espinoza @Jaime González @Quyen Nguyen @Mark B. @Andre Vandor de Oliveira  to continue with great enthusiasm in this learning challenge 💜

-#### My quote of the day: Only you can make it happen
+#### My quote of the day: Start Now
-![Only you can make it happen][D85.1]
+![Only you can make it happen][D86.1]
+####  6th Meeting with the guys from the higher education diploma
+![Meeting with the guys from the higher education diploma][D86.2]